Big O Beginner's Guide

 Example 5: Exponential Time - O(2ⁿ)

-Some algorithms, like the naive solution for the traveling salesman problem, take O(2ⁿ) time.
-This means the number of steps doubles with each additional element.
+Some algorithms, like the naive recursive Fibonacci implementation, take O(2ⁿ) time.
+This means the amount of work roughly doubles with each extra step of input.

 For example, with 10 items, it could take up to 1024 steps.